+- A. Cape Cornwall School RSE Curriculum

+- B. Hayle Academy RSE Curriculum

-- A. St Ives School RSE Curriculum - B. Parent/Carer Request to Withdraw form
+- C. St Ives School RSE Curriculum

+- D. Parent/Carer Request to Withdraw form

+- E. Specific areas of RSE from which a child can be removed

 1. Aims

 The aims of RSE are to: